sarabenali88/IoT/docs/web/HTML.md

 ```

 In the form I have added the title of the page using an h1 tag and I have added three input fields, a date field, a
 time field and a text field.
-By using the label tag, I have given each field a name so it's clear which field is for
+By using the label tag, I have given each field a name, so it's clear which field is for
 which.
 In the class tag you can see I have added some styling and I did this with bootstrap.
 This form exists in the
 body
 of the page: